The weather forecast is predicting rain on your moving day. What can you do to protect your belongings and minimize stress for all?

-Do you think it will rain on your moving day?
-If you know it will rain on the day of the move, what can you do?
-It may be too late to cancel/change the move with your movers, and you may not want to, but there are some practical things you can do to help ensure a smooth move.
+It may be too late to cancel / change the move date with your movers.
+You may not even want to.
+But there are some practical things you can do to help ensure a smooth move.

-2. Purchase umbrellas & ponchos for you – Consider purchasing large wind resistant umbrellas to make it easier to load and unload items.
-Since it can be difficult to hold an umbrella while moving boxes, consider buying a poncho, or for a more economical use, cutting out holes in a trash bag.
-This way you can free up your hands while still staying dry.
-Although you may have movers, you’ll have to go outside at some point and it’s best to stay dry.
+2. Purchase umbrellas & ponchos – Consider purchasing large wind-resistant umbrellas to make it easier to load and unload items.
+Since it can be difficult to hold an umbrella while moving boxes, consider buying a poncho or a more affordable solution such as cutting out holes in a trash bag.
+That way you can free up your hands while still staying dry.
+Even if you may have movers, you’re going to have to go outside at some point and it’s best to stay as dry as possible.

 3. Wear Old Shoes & Rain Gear – Since you’ll be carrying boxes or at least meeting the movers, you might want to consider wearing old shoes or rain boots as it will be more difficult to avoid puddles when you’re carrying boxes.
 If you have rain boots or a rain jacket, consider laying out those items the night before.

-6. Have a tarp to cover everything – If you will be moving yourself, be sure to use a tarp to cover everything, especially since your trunk will be open frequently during loading/unloading.
-You can buy a tarp at your local Home Depot, Lowe’s or on Amazon.
+6. Have a tarp to cover everything – If you will be moving yourself, be sure to use a tarp or sheet plastic to cover everything, especially since your trunk will be open frequently during loading/unloading.
+You can buy a tarp at your local Home Depot, Lowe’s, or on Amazon.

 7. Unpack quickly – Even if moisture didn’t get inside them, your boxes are likely to be wet, and it’s best to unpack and get everything dried out as quickly as possible.